A JOURNEY INTO MY

 Developing a Website Part 4

-The CMS and page builder is installed on the server, time to think about the website's structure.
+The CMS and page builder is installed on the server, so it’s time to consider the website’s structure.

 Creating the structure and content